-The amount of permitted increases is often based on a combination of some estimate of landlords’ operating costs; improvements made to unit or building conditions; and the duration of the tenancy in a unit, and other factors varying by jurisdiction.
+The amount of permitted increases is often based on a combination of landlords’ estimated operating costs, improvements made to the unit or to building conditions, the duration of the tenancy in a unit, and other factors varying by jurisdiction.

-Rent regulated units are not means tested, meaning that tenants are not selected based on their income or assets.

-Rent regulation policies typically do not include any tenant eligibility criteria.
-Only those units subject to the regulation (defined in the rent regulation laws) and the tenants living therein receive the benefits of the regulation.
-While means testing, in principle, could limit the availability of regulated housing to income-eligible tenants, means testing can be burdensome and potentially counterproductive if it discourages landlords from renting to lower-income tenants.
+Rent regulation policies typically do not include tenant eligibility criteria and are not means-tested, meaning tenants are not selected based on their income or assets.
+While means testing, in principle, could limit the availability of regulated housing to income-eligible tenants, in practice, means testing can be burdensome and potentially counterproductive if it discourages landlords from renting to lower-income tenants.

 What happens at vacancy?